utz82/tiatune/readme.txt

 ********************************************************************************
-TIAtune v0.2.0
+TIAtune v0.3.0
 by utz 11'2017 * irrlichtproject.de
 updated by Thomas Jentzsch 01'2022
 ********************************************************************************

 Updates
 ================================================================================
-Optimized waveform generation code.
-This increased the sample rate from 10.4 to 13.4 kHz.
-Since the new code uses tables, the missing waveforms can be easily added too.
-Also about 240 more bytes are free now for music.
+- Optimized waveform generation code.
+This increased the sample rate from 10.4 to 13.5 kHz.
+- Since the new code uses tables, the missing waveforms can be easily added too.
-TODOs: The music lengths of the demo song have to be updated.
+- Song tempo can be controlled now.
+- About 240 more bytes are free now for music.
+- Optional simple visuals

 ABOUT